dora siafla

 profile

-Dora Siafla (b.
-2000, GR) is an interdisciplinary artist working across visual and digital media, focusing on data-driven forms, AI systems, video, and user interaction.
-Her work connects physical materials and computational approaches, investigating how their interplay forms hybrid spaces as platforms for experimental creation.She is an MA candidate in Audiovisual Arts at the Ionian University, following studies in Visual and Applied Arts at the University of Western Macedonia, where she received two excellence scholarships.
-Her background is complemented by coursework in computer science and digital methodologies through Harvard’s CS50, MITx, and the University of British Columbia.Her work has been featured in Greece and abroad, including Boston Cyberarts, Onassis Stegi x British Council, NYC Resistor, Winona State University, and Baruch College’s New Media Artspace.
-She has presented her work at festivals such as the Athens Digital Arts Festival (ADAF) and was commissioned as part of the FluxusMuseum Prize.
+Dora Siafla is an interdisciplinary artist working across visual and digital media, focusing on data-driven forms, AI systems, video, and user interaction.
+Her work connects physical materials and computational approaches, investigating how their interplay forms hybrid spaces as platforms for experimental creation.She holds an MA in Audiovisual Arts from the Ionian University, following studies in Visual and Applied Arts at the University of Western Macedonia, where she received two excellence scholarships.
+Her background is complemented by coursework in computer science and digital methodologies through Harvard’s CS50, MITx, and the University of British Columbia.Her practice has been presented across international venues, including Ars Electronica, Onassis Stegi x British Council, Boston Cyberarts, NYC Resistor, Winona State University, Baruch College’s New Media Artspace, Athens Digital Arts Festival (ADAF), and the FluxusMuseum Prize, marking a commission.
 Her research has been presented at international conferences, covering experimental media, algorithmic sound, and AI storytelling.

 Up Next: